dbanetto/uni/design_decisions.md

 but has the additional problem of being able to take any expression an argument which a method cannot give the same functionality without overloads of `print()` for every time.

-The alternative way to implement an input statement would be to make it an expression that would take no arguments and always return a string type.
+An alternative way to implement this would be to make it an expression, such as `print`, that would which could look like a method call that take no arguments always and returns a string type.

 ## Switch `default` case